Is Cybersecurity a Good Career?

 Start with our how-to-start guide.
 Pick a foundational certification — see the entry-level certs comparison.
 Build a hands-on lab portfolio.
 Apply to MSSPs, MDR providers, and Big 4 audit/risk practices for the highest-volume entry-level hiring.

-Once you understand the entry-level mechanics, play CISO Game free to model the strategic environment you'll be operating in.
+Once you understand the entry-level mechanics, play CISO Simulator free to model the strategic environment you'll be operating in.
 The simulator runs a 5-year security program in 30–45 minutes — a useful preview of the kinds of decisions your first manager will be making, and the ones you'll inherit at year 5–10.

 Related guides